-2.2.5 Proposed Regional Condition 9 states: Springs.
+2.2.6 Proposed Regional Condition 9 states: Proposed Regional Condition 9 states: Springs.
 For all discharges of dredged or fill material within 100 feet of the point of groundwater discharge of natural springs, pre-construction notice is required to the Corps in accordance with General Condition 32.
 A natural spring is defined as any location where ground water emanates from a point in the ground and has a defined surface water connection to another waters of the United States.
 For purposes of this regional condition, springs do not include seeps or other groundwater discharges which lack a defined surface water connection.

-2.2.6 Proposed Regional Condition 10 states: Suitable Fill.
+2.2.7 Proposed Regional Condition 10 states: Suitable Fill.
 Use of broken concrete as fill or bank stabilization material is prohibited unless the applicant demonstrates that its use is the only practicable material (with respect to cost, existing technology, and logistics).
 Any applicant who wishes to use broken concrete as bank stabilization must provide notification to the District Engineer in accordance with General Condition 32 (Pre-Construction Notification) along with justification for such use.
-Use of broken concrete with rebar or used tires (loose or formed into bales) is prohibited in all waters of the United States.
+Use of broken concrete with rebar or used tires (loose or formed into bales) is prohibited in all waters of the U.S.

-2.2.7 Proposed Regional Condition 12 states: For all discharges proposed for authorization under all NWPs, into the area of Caddo Lake within Texas that is designated as a "Wetland of International Importance" under the Ramsar Convention, the applicant shall notify the Fort Worth District Engineer in accordance with the NWP General Condition 32.
-The Corps will coordinate with the resource agencies as specified in NWP General Condition 32(d) (Pre-Construction Notification).
+2.2.8 Proposed Regional Condition 11 states: For all discharges associated with the construction of water intake structures, the applicant shall notify the Fort Worth District Engineer in accordance with General Condition 32 (Pre-Construction Notification).